Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

-# Various PCB for playinh with Game Boy Printer emulators !
+# Various PCB for using with Game Boy Printer emulators

 ## Game Boy Printer Emulator PCB for the Arduino
 Arduino Uno compatible PCB to connect cleanly different projects around the Game Boy Printer using serial cable: